bcbi/DeIdentification.jl/docs/src/usage.md

     rename_cols:                  # optional, useful if columns used in joining have different names, renaming occurs before any other processing
       - in: <col name 1a>                # required, current column name
         out: <col name 1b>               # required, future column name
+    # NOTE: VAL must be used to indicate the field value being transformed - no matter the field's type, VAL will be processed as a string
+    preprocess_cols:
+      - col: <col name>
+        transform: <expression>
     hash_cols:                    # optional, columns to be hashed
       - <col name 1>
       - <col name 2>